osisoft/sample-adh-sample_libraries-java/readme.rst

-Building a Java client to make REST API calls to OCS
+Building a Java client to make REST API calls to ADH
 ===============================================================

 The sample code described in this topic demonstrates how to use Java to store